Indicators

 # of processes where Compact signatories have meaningfully engaged women’s rights and women-led organizations, including youth and young women, in ceasefire and peace agreements and implementation mechanisms B.2.5; .2.6; B.2.10 (UN, CSO)

-# of processes where Compact signatories take specific measures to promote the participation of women in crisis and conflict areas including in ceasefire and peace agreements and implementation mechanisms B.2.1; B.2.2; B.2.3; B.2.4; B.2.8; B.2.9; (MS, UN, CSO)
+# of processes where Compact signatories take specific measures to promote the participation of women in crisis and conflict areas including in ceasefire and peace agreements and implementation mechanisms B.2.4; B.2.8; B.2.9; (UN, CSO)

 | UN WPS: # and % of formal local early warning mechanisms where women make up at least 30% of active members in the area of responsibility (DPO Gender Equality and Women Peace and Security Resource Package) (UN)